Free Trial

 ROSC Short Interest - Frequently Asked Questions

-Hartford Multifactor Small Cap ETF saw a decline in short interest during the month of August.
-As of August 31st, there was short interest totaling 900 shares, a decline of 65.4% from the previous total of 2,600 shares.
+Hartford Multifactor Small Cap ETF saw a drop in short interest in April.
+As of April 30th, there was short interest totaling 2,372 shares, a drop of 20.1% from the previous total of 2,970 shares.
 Changes in short volume can be used to identify positive and negative investor sentiment.
 Investors that short sell a stock are betting that its price will decline in the future.
 An increase in short sale volume suggests bearish (negative) sentiment among investors.
 A decrease on short sale volume suggests bullish (positive) sentiment.

 Short selling ROSC is an investing strategy that aims to generate trading profit from Hartford Multifactor Small Cap ETF as its price is falling.
-ROSC shares are trading down $0.54 today.
 To short a stock, an investor borrows shares, sells them and buys the shares back on the public market later to return it to the lender.
 Short sellers are betting that a stock will decline in price.
 If the stock does drop after selling, the short seller buys it back at a lower price and returns it to the lender.
 The difference between the sell price and the buy price is the trader's profit.

 From Our Partners